Get Free Help with a Honey Bee Swarm

 ACBA honey bee swarm removal services cover most of Alameda county and some of West Contra Costa County in the East Bay of the San Francisco Bay Area, including Alameda, Albany, Ashland, Berkeley, Castro Valley, Cherryland, Crockett, Dublin, El Cerrito, El Sobrante, Emeryville, Fairview, Fremont, Hayward, Hercules, Livermore, Newark, Oakland, Piedmont, Pinole, Pleasanton, Richmond, San Leandro, San Lorenzo, San Pablo, San Ramon, Sunol, and Union City.
 (For help outside of this area, see Swarm Resources in Neighboring Counties.)

 What to expect: A beekeeper will arrive with equipment to encourage most of the bee swarm to move into a box.
 Over the next few hours, the rest of the honey bee swarm will join their sisters in the box.
 At dusk, the beekeeper will return to remove the box, now filled with the swarm, and take it to a safe location where it can thrive.
+We never use pesticides or try to exterminate the bees.

 What to do while you wait: Stay calm.
 The honey bees will remain together in a clump, except for a few scouts.
 There is little danger of being stung, but keep others from approaching.
 If the bee swarm is in a public place, if you can, cordon off the area and post a sign saying that a beekeeper is on the way.